-In present farming practices, urea is used most extensively to supply nitrogen in plants due to its high N content (46% N) as well as its compatibility with other nutrients, but due to the high N loss and its low use efficiency, only 45-50% of nitrogen is used effectively in modern farming methods (Iqbal et al., 2019), and it forces the farmers to use more N fertilisers in order to improve crop output, which increases the costs of farming as well as having an adverse impact on the environment.
+In present farming practices, urea is used most extensively to supply nitrogen in plants due to its high N content (46% N) as well as its compatibility with other nutrients, but due to the high N loss and its low use efficiency, only 45-50% of nitrogen is used effectively in modern farming methods (Iqbal et al., 2019), and it forces the farmers to use more N fertilisers in order to improve crop output, which increases the costs of farming as well as harming the environment.
 In response to these challenges, the agricultural sector has witnessed a paradigm shift towards the development and utilisation of nanotechnology in agriculture.
-Nano-based agricultural products, such as nano fertilizer, offer innovative solutions to enhance crop performance while minimising environmental impacts (Lal, 2008).
+Nano-based agricultural products, such as nano fertilizer, offer innovative solutions to enhance crop performance while minimizing environmental impacts (Lal, 2008).
 In light of this, Indian Farmers Fertiliser Cooperative Limited (IFFCO) has created a new nano fertiliser called IFFCO nano-urea (liquid) with the intention of replacing or minimising the negative impacts of the application of urea.
 This new fertiliser molecule has been evaluated on a variety of crops in various research institutes and state agricultural universities, as it has been discovered that the majority of crops are reacting well to nano-urea (Kumar et al., 2021).
-Therefore, this study was attempted with the aim of exploring and In present farming practices, urea is used most extensively to supply nitrogen in plants due to its high N content (46% N) as well as its compatibility with other nutrients, but due to the high N loss and its low use efficiency, only 45-50% of nitrogen is used effectively in modern farming methods (Iqbal et al., 2019), and it forces the farmers to use more N fertilisers in order to improve crop output, which increases the costs of farming as well as having an adverse impact on the environment.
+Therefore, this study was attempted with the aim of exploring and In present farming practices, urea is used most extensively to supply nitrogen in plants due to its high N content (46% N) as well as its compatibility with other nutrients, but due to the high N loss and its low use efficiency, only 45-50% of nitrogen is used effectively in modern farming methods (Iqbal et al., 2019), and it forces the farmers to use more N fertilisers in order to improve crop output, which increases the costs of farming as well as harming the environment.
 In response to these challenges, the agricultural sector has witnessed a paradigm shift towards the development and utilisation of nanotechnology in agriculture.
 Nano-based agricultural products, such as nano fertilizer, offer innovative solutions to enhance crop performance while minimising environmental impacts (Lal, 2008).
-In light of this, Indian Farmers Fertiliser Cooperative Limited (IFFCO) has created a new nano fertiliser called IFFCO nano-urea (liquid) with the intention of replacing or minimising the negative impacts of the application of urea.
+In light of this, Indian Farmers Fertiliser Cooperative Limited (IFFCO) has created a new nano fertiliser called IFFCO nano-urea (liquid) intending to replace or minimise the negative impacts of the application of urea.
 This new fertiliser molecule has been evaluated on a variety of crops in various research institutes and state agricultural universities, as it has been discovered that the majority of crops are reacting well to nano-urea (Kumar et al., 2021).
-Therefore, this study was attempted with the aim of exploring and elucidating the potential impact of different concentrations of nano-urea on the vegetative growth, flowering, fruiting, and yield. elucidating the potential impact of different concentrations of nano-urea on the vegetative growth, flowering, fruiting, and yield.
+Therefore, this study was conducted to explore and elucidate the potential impact of different concentrations of nano-urea on the vegetative growth, flowering, fruiting, and yield. elucidating the potential impact of different concentrations of nano-urea on the vegetative growth, flowering, fruiting, and yield.

 MATERIAL AND METHODS